-Well, everybody.
-The sun does not discriminate and, despite common misconceptions, all skin tones need to apply SPF to ensure that they are protected.
+The sun does not discriminate, and despite common misconceptions, all skin tones need to apply sunscreen to ensure their skin is protected.
 Although darker skin tones are slightly more resilient to the sun, they can still burn and are susceptible to damage.
-According to dermatologist Dr Hope Mitchell, those with darker skin tones are unfortunately more likely to succumb to skin cancer – because they incorrectly think they are less at risk of skin cancer – which can lead to missed signs.
-“People with darker skin are often diagnosed at a later stage – and therefore have a poor survival rate when diagnosed.
-The five-year melanoma survival rate is 65% in Black people, versus 91% in white people.”
-Thankfully, the latest SPF launches are often suitable for all skin tones and are without an ashy, white cast.
+According to dermatologist Dr. Hope Mitchell, those with darker skin tones can sometimes incorrectly think they are less at risk of skin cancer – which can lead to missed signs.
+“People with darker skin are often diagnosed at a later stage,” she says.
+Thankfully, the latest SPF launches are often suitable for all skin tones and come without an ashy, white cast.

 Should you use a chemical or mineral SPF?

-Providing you use a broad-spectrum sun protection that protects against UVA and UVB rays, whether you opt for chemical or mineral sunscreen is a matter of preference.
+Provided you use a broad-spectrum sun protection that protects against UVA and UVB rays, whether you opt for chemical or mineral sunscreen is a matter of preference.
 Physical filters, which are typically less irritating, sit on the surface of the skin and block the UV rays.
-Chemical filters, which tend to have a thinner consistency and therefore sit better under makeup, work within the skin and absorb them like a sponge.
-If you’ve been relying on the SPF in your makeup, it’s time to take it up a level.
-“While having SPF in makeup is a great add-on, the quantity of SPF is not sufficient to provide adequate sun protection,” says aesthetic doctor, Dr Barbara Kubicka.
-“A dedicated sunscreen that is specifically formulated to provide concentrated amounts of protection is key.”
-Ultimately, the best sunscreen is the one you will enjoy wearing day in, day out.
+Chemical filters, which tend to have a thinner consistency and therefore sit better under makeup, work within the skin and absorb rays like a sponge.

-Cleansing is essential on any day but even more so when wearing sun protection.
-“SPF is like hairspray, in that it is formulated to stick to your skin and stay put as much as possible,” says Ayodele, who advises double cleansing to break down the SPF first.
+Cleansing is essential on any day, but even more so when wearing sun protection.
+“SPF is like hairspray, in that it is formulated to stick to your skin and stay put as much as possible,” says aesthetician Dija Ayodele, who advises double cleansing to break down the SPF first.
 “I recommend an oil-based or balm cleanser as a first cleanse before following up with a face wash that is appropriate for your skin type.
-If you do not remove your SPF properly, it can lead to skin irritation, breakouts and blocked pores.”
+If you don’t remove your SPF properly, it can lead to skin irritation, breakouts and blocked pores.”
 Noble Panacea’s Cleansing Balm and Exfoliating Refiner features a buttery-textured balm that’s formulated to purge SPF from pores, while the exfoliator offers micro-doses of AHA and PHA to whisk away any leftover residue.